-If the Third Party inspector determines that the site does not comply with the requirements establish by this Chapter, the inspector shall serve notice to the permit holder with a written statement identifying the items not in compliance, and may suggest action(s) that the permit holder may take to cure the non-compliance(s).
+All consultation inspection information and outcomes from Third Party Inspectors shall be forwarded to the Agricultural Commissioner's office within 24 hours of the completion of the inspection.
+If the Third Party inspector determines that the site does not comply with the conditions of approval, the inspector shall serve notice to the permit holder with a written statement identifying the items not in compliance, and may suggest action(s) that the permit holder may take to cure the non-compliance(s).
 Personal delivery or mailing the written statement to the mailing address listed on the application by regular mail, plus three (3) days after date of mailing, shall constitute delivery.
 The time frame allowed for the permit holder to take appropriate actions to cure the non-compliance will be the shortest feasible time frame as determined by the inspector.
 The Agricultural Commissioner's office may amend the time frame if deemed inappropriate.
 A re-inspection by the Third Party inspector will be required to confirm and document the curative measure(s) taken by the permit holder.
 It is the responsibility of the permit holder to facilitate the above mentioned re-inspection by the end of the allowed timeframe.
 Failure to request re-inspection or to cure any items of non-compliance shall initiate an un-scheduled compliance inspection from the Department of Agriculture.
 Inspection fees shall be charged to the permittee for any additional compliance inspections required beyond those regularly scheduled and enumerated in Section 10A.17.080.
 All additional inspection fees shall consist of the hourly rate for an inspector from the Department of Agriculture for the travel and inspection time plus the standard IRS mileage rate for travel distance.

 If the non-compliance(s) are substantiated during the un-scheduled compliance inspection above, the Department of Agriculture shall notify other public agencies or County departments, including the Department of Planning and Building Services, of these findings.
-The cultivation permit issued pursuant to this Chapter shall be in suspension pending a final compliance reinspection from the Department of Agriculture within seven (7) days.
+The M2C3P permit shall be in suspension pending a final compliance re-inspection from the Department of Agriculture within seven (7) days.
 This final re-inspection will be to determine whether or not the permit holder has cured all issues of noncompliance.
-Failure to request and facilitate this final re-inspection or to cure any items of non-compliance shall terminate the cultivation permit through the issuance of a "Notice to Terminate Permit".
+Failure to request and facilitate this final re-inspection or to cure any items of non-compliance shall terminate the cultivation permit through the issuance of a "Notice to Terminate Permit.
 The permit shall be terminated immediately upon the expiration of any appeal period or, if an appeal to this determination and action is filed, per Section 10A.17.150, upon the final determination of the appeal.

-The County shall additionally notify any state license authority, as defined by the MCRSA, whenever the County cultivation permit has been suspended or terminated, as appropriate.
+The County shall additionally notify any state license authority, as defined by the MMRSA, whenever the County cultivation permit has been suspended or terminated, as appropriate.